whirlwin/bootstrap-pdf/README.md

-# Bootstrap CV
+# BootstrapPDF

-Bootstrap CV is a handy tool for creating good looking and well structured CVs using [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+BootstrapPDF is a handy tool for creating good looking and well structured PDFs using [Twitter Bootstrap](http://twitter.github.com/bootstrap/).